buffnerd/Compress-Move-Extract/README.md

 # Compress-Move-Extract

-Here is a PowerShell script that compresses, moves, and extracts a folder of files from one location on the network to another location on the network.
+This PowerShell Script automates the process of compressesing, moving, and extracting a folder of files from one location on the network to another location on the network.

 1.)
 Compresses a folder and it's contents into a .zip